Would you like to visit Swiss Alps in the summer? If yes, you are here for a treat.

 You can be hiking at 2000 m altitude in the summer and still get a great tan.
 That happens.
 Wear sunscreen.

 What to do in the Swiss Alps in summer?

-In the summer time almost all the snow is gone from any hiking routes (especially from mid July), so you can actually hike pretty high up and enjoy the amazing views.
-From time to time in these high mountains you can find a nice little restaurant and have a fondue, coffee or any snack you like.
+In the summertime almost all the snow is gone from any hiking routes (especially from mid-July), so you can actually hike pretty high up and enjoy the amazing views.
+From time to time in these high mountains, you can find a nice little restaurant and have a fondue, coffee, or any snack you like.
 That is pure Switzerland to me.
-It is so beautiful up there, so fresh, you can not not fall in love with that.
+It is so beautiful up there, so fresh, you can not fall in love with that.

 Just check out this website: Swiss hiking routes, and find many possibilities to hike: how long is the hiking route, where is it, how to reach it, what is the altitude and all other information is there.